coursesAM/APL108/README.md

 ## Policy for Cheating
 <del>Students are encouraged to work in groups through collaborative learning only for homework assignments </del>.

-**Both copiers and copyees are guilty of cheating and will receive an equal penalty.** **The penalty includes a zero mark on the corresponding homework assignment or quiz.**
+**Both copiers and copyees are guilty of cheating and will receive an equal penalty.** **The penalty includes a zero mark on the corresponding homework assignment or quiz.
+Please do not do anything you might regret.**

-What's worse, once you are cheating, your and your friend's previous assignments and solutions for quizzes will be re-evaluated.
-If evidence is shown that solutions are shared among them more than one time, you will fail the course and should retake it in the future.
-Do not feel easy if your cheating is undetected as it can still end up in a disaster. **Please do not do anything you might regret.**

 <!--
 ## Homework Assignment